TheDataScienceLabs/DSLab_Probability/CONTRIBUTING.md

 ## Write Documentation

-The Data Science Labs on Differential and Integral Calculus could always use more documentation, whether as part of the official The Data Science Labs on Differential and Integral Calculus docs, in docstrings, or even on the web in blog posts, articles, and such.
+The Data Science Labs on Probability could always use more documentation, whether as part of the official The Data Science Labs on Probability docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback